 From your board to your C-suite to your customers, our team can help you educate your company on ESG as a whole – and which parts of that whole best benefit your business.

 Greenhouse gas emissions accounting

 Whether you’re preparing for potential SEC requirements, an M&A deal, or looking to step up your reporting, our team can help you evaluate and measure your GHG emissions.

 Our team can also help you engage with stakeholders and perform a materiality analysis to identify the issues that matter most to your stakeholders, including investors, customers, employees, and others.

-At Crowe, our teams have been working in the ESG space for years, understanding the intersections of regulations, standards, business trends, and best practices.
+At Crowe, our teams have been working in the ESG space for years, and we understand the intersections of regulations, standards, business trends, and best practices.
 We combine that understanding with our deep knowledge of corporate governance across industries to help you create a practical and scalable plan for your business.

-We’re here to set you up to speak confidently about what you’re doing and why it matters, and help you make forward-thinking decisions.
+We’re here to set you up to speak confidently about what you’re doing and why it matters and to help you make forward-thinking decisions.